 There is no automatic divorce even if you haven seen or spoken to o your spouse in 6 months.
 You will need to file for a divorce.
 I suggest that you make an appointment with a lawyer to discuss what to do.

 Hello, I am married for 6 years and am not able to go my house because my husband's sister is living there.
 Since our first year of marriage every visit she tries to break us up.
 She is here on a tourist visa.
 Right now I am not working, will I be able to get alimony?
-Also, is what my sister in law...
+Also, is what my sister...
 Read more »

 I am not able to give you an answer without more information.
 There are questions and follow up questions that need to be asked about your situation for me to give you an answer.
 You may call to schedule a consultation or any divorce lawyer in Maryland of your choosing.

 When I evaluate what you said, the question hints at potential bias because the presiding judge and the opposing counsel (also a judge) are friends or know each other.
 If there is bias present in the judge’s decision making there could be a conflict of interest in which the judge ‘s decisions...Read more »